 - 2 - 3 tap 12v water pump – The Jabsco Par-Max 3 (delivering 11 L/min at 40 PSI will use 6 amp.

-If your DC 12v electric water pump is not working it can be for a number of reasons and it is best to follow a checklist to find out if the pump motor is burnt out, the pressure switch has failed, the battery is dead.
+If your DC 12v electric water pump is not working it is best to follow a checklist to find out if the pump motor is burnt out, the pressure switch has failed and needs replacing, or the battery is dead.

 The main reason we see 12v water pump failures is due to the setup not being correct for the pump being used.
-When your pump fails there are a number of tests which can be done to help find the problem.
+When your pump fails there are tests which can be done to help find the problem.

-If your switch is the issue then replace the pressure switch and modify your pump system so it doesn’t happen again or purchase a pump which better suits to your application.
-Noting it is not about whether a pump is cheap or dear it is about whether the pump is set up correctly for your application.
-If you are unsure of how to set up your pump properly please contact our pump technicians.
+If your switch is the issue, then replace the pressure switch and modify your pump system so it doesn’t happen again or purchase a 12v pump which better suits your application.
+Noting, it is not about whether a pump is cheap or dear it is about whether the pump is a good choice for your application and if the setup is correct for the pump you have chosen.
+If you are unsure of how to set up your pump properly, please contact our pump technicians.
 They are here to help.

 This is a question we are often asked.
 The answer depends on the application the pump is for and working with the budget of the buyer.
 At Water Pumps Now we offer a wide variety of 12v water pump brands to cover these varying needs of our customers.
 After finding out the application the pump is required for and the flow required, our pump technicians will give you the best pump options to suit you.

-Some of our most popular and best selling quality pumps are:
+Some of our popular and best-selling quality pumps are:

 - Escaping Outdoors FL35 – 12.5 L/min at 35PSI.
 Great for caravans up to 3 outlets

 - Escaping Outdoors FL2202 – 5 L/min at 35PSI.
 Great for single tap use for caravan or camping sink.